learn-co-curriculum/dsc-one-sample-z-test/README.md

 ## The Analytical Question

-A researcher wants to study the effects of mentoring on intelligence scores.
-He wants to know as a baseline what the average intelligence of his students was relative to the general population.
-He used a standardized IQ test which has a mean of 100 and a standard deviation of 16.
-The 50 students in his study scored an average of 102 on the IQ test.
-He wants to investigate whether the increase is IQ for the sample students is because of mentoring.
+A data scientist wants to examine if there is an effect on IQ scores when using tutors.
+To analyze this, she conducts IQ tests on a sample of 40 students, and wants to compare her students' IQ to the general population IQ.
+The way an IQ score is structured, we know that a standardized IQ test has a mean of 100, and a standard deviation of 16.
+When she tests her group of students, however, she gets an average IQ of 103.
+Based on this finding, does tutoring make a difference?

 ## Step 1: State Your Hypotheses

 ### The Alternative Hypothesis ($H_a$)

-The alternative hypothesis always reflects the iidea or theory that needs to be tested.
+The alternative hypothesis always reflects the idea or theory that needs to be tested.
 For this problem, you want to test if the mentoring has resulted in a significant increase in student IQ.
 So, you would write it down as:

 > The sample mean is **significantly** bigger than the population mean